strapi/documentation/docusaurus/docs/cloud/getting-started/deployment-cli.md

 </TabItem>
 </Tabs>

+4. In the browser window that opens automatically, confirm that the code displayed is the same as the one written in the terminal message.

-4. In the browser window that opens automatically, choose whether to login via Google, GitHub or GitLab.
+5. Still in the browser window, choose whether to login via Google, GitHub or GitLab.
 The window should confirm the successful login soon after.

 ## Deploying your project

-1. Still from your terminal and still from the folder of your Strapi project, enter the following command to deploy the project:
+1. From your terminal, still from the folder of your Strapi project, enter the following command to deploy the project:

 <Tabs groupId="yarn-npm">
 <TabItem value="yarn" label="Yarn">